eclipse-emfcloud/emfcloud-website-source/content/documentation/modelHubApproach/content.md

 #### SourceModelStorage

-The source model storage handles persistence of source models—loading from and saving to the model state.
+The source model storage handles persistence of source models — loading from and saving to the model state.
 A source model is the underlying data model from which the diagram's graphical representation (graph model) is generated.

 With ModelHub integration, these responsibilities are elegantly handled by the `ModelHub` itself, which provides:
 - Model loading